Pye Records: Brief revival

-Current ownership
+Previous ownership

-Warner Music Group, through its Alternative Distribution Alliance division, controls the catalogue of reissues from Pye/PRT artists' releases on Sanctuary's behalf after BMG assigned ADA to distribute them in March 2017.
-WMG owns Pye's American former distributors Warner Records, formerly Warner Bros.
-Records, and Reprise Records.
+Universal Music Group, which owned the label's catalogue from 2007 to 2013, controls the catalogue of reissues from Pye/PRT artists' releases on Sanctuary's behalf after BMG assigned UMG to distribute them in October 2023.
+Previously, it was distributed by Warner Music Group through its Alternative Distribution Alliance division from 2017 to 2023.
+WMG owns Pye's American former distributors Warner Records (formerly Warner Bros.
+Records) and Reprise Records.

-With its acquisition of EMI Classics' catalogue in 2013, WMG now owns Pye/PRT classical music catalogue and controls them via Warner Classics.
+With its acquisition of EMI Classics' catalogue in 2013, WMG now owns the Pye/PRT classical music catalogue and controls it via Warner Classics.

 ATV Music Publishing

-Pye Records was a sister company to the better known ATV Music Publishing.
-This company, which owned Beatles publisher Northern Songs, was bought by Michael Jackson in 1985 and later merged with Sony to form Sony/ATV Music Publishing.
+Pye Records was a sister company to the better-known ATV Music Publishing.
+This company, which owned the Beatles' publisher Northern Songs, was bought by Michael Jackson in 1985 and later merged with Sony to form Sony/ATV Music Publishing.

 International divisions

 Pye in the US

 Starting with the "British Invasion" of 1964, Pye placed their artists in the US mostly on labels that they distributed in the UK: the Kinks to Cameo Records and then to Reprise Records, David Bowie, the Sorrows and Petula Clark to Warner Bros.
 Records, Donovan to Hickory Records, the Searchers to Mercury Records, Liberty Records, and finally Kapp Records, and Status Quo to Chess Records (which issued their records on their newly created Cadet Concept Records label).

 From 1969 to 1971, Pye was a co-owner with GRT (General Recorded Tape) of Janus Records, which at the outset served as the US label for such Pye acts as Jefferson, Sounds Orchestral, Pickettywitch, Mungo Jerry and Status Quo, and also re-issued the early (pre-1966) recordings of Donovan.
 Pye sold its share of Janus back to GRT in 1971.

-In 1972, Bell Records set up a short-lived Pye label, featuring Michel Pagliaro, a Canadian artist whose first English-language album was issued on UK Pye (largely recorded in England), and Jackie McAuley, whose lone solo album was originally issued on UK Dawn.
+In 1972, Bell Records set up a short-lived Pye label, featuring Michel Pagliaro, a Canadian artist whose first English-language album (largely recorded in England) was issued on UK Pye, and Jackie McAuley, whose lone solo album was originally issued on UK Dawn.

 In 1974, Pye established an American version of its record label.
 The label was not a success, however, and closed its US operations in 1976.
 The head of the US division, Marvin Schlachter, then started Prelude Records, named after one of Pye's acts of the time, Prelude; its initial LP and 45 catalogue series were carried over from the ill-fated American Pye label (with the catalogue prefix changed from PYE- to PRL-), and Prelude had a string of disco and dance music hits into the early 1980s.

 Pye in Canada

 Whilst Pye did not have its own operations in Canada, it arranged with Canadian record companies to issue Pye recordings on the Pye label in Canada.
 Before then, Quality Records issued Pye recordings on the Quality label.
-Their earliest Pye Canada releases such as Lonnie Donegan's "My Old Man's A Dustman" were distributed by Astral Music Sales.
+Its earliest Pye Canada releases such as Lonnie Donegan's "My Old Man's A Dustman" were distributed by Astral Music Sales.
 Around 1963, distribution shifted to Allied Record Corporation.
 In 1968 distribution shifted to Phonodisc.